stt-datacore/website/static/crew/dsc_stamets_mirror_crew.md

 published: true
 ---

 Just like his brother Navigator Stamets, Mirror debuted with a #1 Discovery base (now #3) and above average voyage numbers.
-What pushes him into elite territory is added event potential via traits (#1 Mirror SCI) and a skill set which has received several recent additions, but is still rare enough to guarantee Mirror Stamets a spot on your voyages.
-Think of him as da Vinci junior with a little less daily power, but explosive event potential.
+The time since has not been kind to him, however.
+2019 has been the year of the rare skill set, which includes ENG/MED, and a couple better Discovery SCI options (and SCI in general) were added.
+The skill set and multi-week splash potential are still attributes you want to acquire for your roster, but aren't as rare as they once were.
+Think of him as da Vinci junior with a less daily maneuverability, but explosive event potential.